hanabi/hanabi.github.io/Reference.md

   * If a player could be hesitating for a card that is identical to the card that was clued, then you cannot cannot act on the hesitation.
 (If you blind-play the same copy of the card, then they will go on to misplay the clued card.)
   * If blind-playing a particular card would cause the original clue to look like a *Double Finesse* with a "self" component, then you cannot cannot act on the hesitation.
 (For example, if a number 4 clue causes a *Hesitation Blind-Play* of a red 2, the clue receiver would go on to misplay their *Finesse Position* card as the red 3.)

-### The Pass Bluff

-* It is possible for a *Hesitation Blind-Play* to occur without anyone intending it to happen.
-However, if a player intentionally tries to make a *Hesitation Blind-Play* occur, it is called a *Pass Bluff*.
-* In other words, after a *Finesse* occurs that is directed at you, you will know that your *Finesse Position* card is playable.
-If the next immediate player also has an unrelated playable card on their *Finesse Position*, you can pretend like the *Finesse* wasn't directed at you.
-This will cause them to think that the *Finesse* was directed at them, and you will get the unrelated card played for free.
-* After the unrelated card is played, the next player should **not** continue to blind-play cards (as a *Layered Finesse*) because:
-  * You "passing" player fulfills the real *Finesse* on their next turn.
-  * The "passing" player was in *Bluff Seat*.
-* *Pass Bluffs* rely on contextual information in order to work, so the circumstances in which you can do them are narrow.
-* It is illegal for a player to perform a *Pass Bluff* if they could be *Bluffed*.
-(This is because the first *Bluff* would not resolve immediately and would violate *Good Lie Principle*.)

-### The Double/Triple Pass Bluff

-* After a player performs a *Pass Bluff*, when it becomes their turn again, if they see an unrelated playable card on the *Second Finesse Position* of the next player, they can perform yet another *Pass Bluff*, implying that the first *Pass Bluff* was not a *Pass Bluff* at all and instead simply a *Layered Finesse* or *Clandestine Finesse*.
-* Then, after the unrelated card is played, the player who initiated the *Double Pass Bluff* can go ahead and play into the real *Finesse*.
-* Alternatively, if there continue to be playable cards, they can keep *Pass Bluffing*.

 ### The Hesitation Chop Move (From a Misplay)

 * Remember that as a special exception, *Scream Discards* do **not** apply when a player has a "blind" card to play in their hand **and** the blind card can exist in your hand.